What Causes Aging Skin?

 Taking up yoga or practicing other relaxation techniques can help.
 Physical exercise also helps, not only to reduce the stress levels but also to increase blood flow to the skin.

-Lack of Sleep Is A Disaster For Your Skin!
+Lack of Sleep Is a Disaster for Your Skin!

-Whilst we are sleeping, our skin is repairing itself.
+While we are sleeping, our skin is repairing itself.
 Research has also shown that whilst we sleep, our skin is more absorbent so nighttime treatments for our skin are more effective the results of the research show that as much as 25% more of some night time vitamin skin treatments will be absorbed during sleep than during the day time.

 Lack of sleep can cause other signs of skin aging too.
 The area around our eyes has much thinner and more delicate skin than elsewhere on our faces.
 When we are tired from lack of sleep, blood flow is diverted away from our skin to our brain and other vital organs.
 Reduced blood flow in the tissues beneath the eyes can lead to pooling of blood in the tiny capillaries, making dark circles more noticeable.
 Reduced blood flow also leads to a build up of fluid leading to the puffy appearance of tired eyes.
 These factors are very aging to our faces.